dustinlacewell/jrpc/README.md

     docker build -t jrpc .
     docker run -it --rm -p 8080:8080 -p 9000:9000 dlacewell/jrpc

 Request Specification
 ---------------------

-Requests are small objects with the following schema:
+(Requests)[https://github.com/dustinlacewell/jrpc/blob/master/jrpc/request.py] are small objects with the following schema:

 * `method` - the name of the remote method to call
 * `args` - a list of positional arguments
 * `kwargs` - an object containing keyword arguments
 * `id` - an optional request ID

-Requests that include an ID will eventually result in a corresponding response containing the result of the remote method call.
-If a request does not contain an id or the id is null, then no response will be returned and the request is considered a 'fire-and-forget' invocation.
+**Requests that include** a non-null `id` property indicate that the server should return a corresponding Response with the result of the remote method call.

+**Requests that omit** or set the `id` property to `null` signal to the server that it should not bother with a sending response that the client is not interested in.
+Even if the call results in a failure no response will be delivered.

 Response Specification
 ----------------------

-Requests with an id will recieve a response with the following schema:
+(Responses)[https://github.com/dustinlacewell/jrpc/blob/master/jrpc/response.py] are returned to the caller for Requests made with a non-null `id`.
+The response will contain the result of a remote method call.
+It has the following properties:

 * `id` - the id matching the corresponding request
 * `result` - the result of the request
 * `error` - optional error type

-The response id will identify the corresponding request.
-If the response has a non-null error property, the request failed, otherwise it succeeded.
-In either case the result parameter will specify the result of the call.
+**If the call was successful**, the `error` attribute will be omitted or `null`.

+**If the call resulted in a failure**, the `error` attribute will contain the type of the failure and the `result` property will contain details of the failure.

-JRPCProtocol Creation
+Protocol Creation
 ---------------------

-The `jrpc.protocol.JRPCProtocol` class is the main class for user inheritance.
-It implements the handling of interaction with a remote JRPC peer.
+There are (two main base-classes)[https://github.com/dustinlacewell/jrpc/blob/master/jrpc/protocol.py] that user-code should use to implement customized RPC interfaces.
+One for servers, `jrpc.JRPCServerProtocol` and one for clients, `jrpc.JRPCClientProtocol`. *Both base classes work exactly the same way.*

-In particular the methods `request` and `invoke` are used to call methods on the remote peer.
+Both base-classes feature two methods, `request` and `invoke`, both of which are used to call methods on the remote JRPC peer:

-* `invoke` will call a remote method but will not recieve a result
-* `request` will call a remote method and return a Deferred which will fire with the response from the peer.
+* `request` will return a Deferred which fires with the result of the call

-Making methods available to remote peers is as easy as defining methods on the protocol that begin with the prefix "**do**" such as `doThis` or `doThat`.
-These methods may return either direct values or Deferreds.
-In either case the result will be sent to the remote peer based on how the peer made the request.
+* `invoke` will return None.
+There is no corresponding result response.

+When using either base-class, any method who's name begins with the prefix `do` will automatically be made available as an RPC method.
+RPC methods may (return a Deferred)[https://twistedmatrix.com/documents/current/core/howto/defer.html] or a direct result.

+*Remember: The result may or may not be returned to the caller depending on what kind of request the caller made.*

-Here is an example of a simple JRPCProtocol that implements some mathematical functions:
+Here is an example of a simple `JRPCServerProtocol` that implements some mathematical functions:

 ```python
 from jrpc import JRPCServerProtocol